MehmetZorlu07/remote-mentoring/wiki/plan.md

   * Finish the projects part of the app.
   * Start working on the my account page.
 * **Week 7**
+  * Finish what's remaining from the projects part.
+  * Finish the my account page.
 * **Week 8**
 * **Week 9**
 * **Week 10**